shikhar-batham/DailyPeBackend/README.md

-First fo all create a Databse in PostgreSQL by the name dailyPeBe and run the project.
+First fo all create a Databse in PostgreSQL by the name dailyPeBe (in application.properties) file and run the project.

 Please find below curls for specific perpose